Roth vs Traditional IRA Guide: Secure Your Future

-If you’re looking for ways to save for retirement that can also lower your tax liability, you may be looking into adding an IRA into your retirement portfolio.
-Below are just a few of the things you’ll want to know about Roth IRAs versus Traditional IRAs.
+If you’re looking for roth vs traditional IRA ways to save for retirement that can also lower your tax liability, you may be looking into adding an IRA into your retirement portfolio.
+Below are just a few of the things you’ll want to know about roth vs traditional IRA.
+You can also improve your financial planning after retirment at Hughessnell.

 Traditional IRA

 A traditional IRA is a way to save for retirement and help you lower your tax liability.
 A IRA, also known as an individual retirement arrangement, is a personal savings plan that allows you to allocate pre-tax income toward investments.
 The growth of that investment is tax-deferred, meaning the IRS will not access capital gains and/or dividend income until you make withdrawals from the account.
 In most cases, traditional IRA contributions can be deducted from your taxes.
 There are, however, caps on what can be deducted.
 For the 2022 tax year, that cap is set at $6,000.
-For the 2023 tax year, that limit has been raised to $6,500.
+For the 2023 tax year, that limit has been raised to $6,500, and for the 2024 the tax also raised to $14,600.

 What is a Roth IRA?